 Experience days, work placements and internships.

-Industry talks & presentations
+Industry talks and presentations

 Talks about specific topics in tech, aimed at students, teachers or parents.
 We also offer tech student ambassador network engagement and support.